-If you are noticing less than stellar results from your washer, here are some tips to put in place and can make your clothes look their best.
+If you are noticing less than stellar results from your washer, here are some tips that may make your clothes look better.

-Problem: Clothing covered with lint or pet hair.
+Problem: Clothing is covered with lint or pet hair.

-- If clothing is heavily covered with hair, heavy sand or lint, add an extra rinse to the wash cycle.
+- If dirty laundry is heavily covered with hair, soil, or lint, add an extra rinse to the cycle.

 - Use less detergent to reduce suds that can redeposit soil and lint on clothing.

 - Add one cup of distilled white vinegar to the rinse cycle.
 The vinegar will cut through detergent residue and help release any hair or lint trapped to the clothes.

 - Do not overload the washer.
 Clothes must have room to move around and room for rinse water to remove detergent and soil.
 Learn how to judge the correct size of a laundry load.